 Do you need to encrypt, redact, or otherwise disguise protected health information (PHI) or other personally identifiable information (PII)?
 And, can you do it in a way that:

 - is safe from hacking, or bypass (gleaning the information from other data)?

 - preserves the original column and field layouts (position, size data type)?

 - keeps the anonymized data looking real enough for testing purposes?

 - is convenient, simple, efficient, and affordable?

 - will comply with the HIPAA Safe Harbour rule?

-The obfuscation method you choose will determine the appearance of the masked results, and the likelihood of recovering the original values.
+The data de-identification / obfuscation / masking method you choose will determine the appearance of the masked results, and the likelihood of recovering the original values.
 See this article ("Which Data Masking Function Should I Use?") for advice.

 45 CFR 164.312, Technical Safeguards